Conformal field theory on the plane: Plan of the text

 In Chapter \ref{secintr}, we introduce the bootstrap approach to quantum field theory, before focusing on the particular case of conformal field theories with their Virasoro symmetry algebra.
-We then give a preview of some of the simplest models: Liouville theory and minimal models.
+We then give a preview of some of the simplest models.

 In Chapter \ref{secccs}, we work out the technical consequences of these ideas for the spectrum and correlation functions.
-We study the highest-weight representations of the Virasoro algebra, and the fields which correspond to states in these representations.
-We take some care to distinguish Virasoro symmetry (Section \ref{seclin}), which is an algebraic structure, from conformal symmetry (Section \ref{secem}), which in addition has a geometrical interpretation.
-Virasoro symmetry is encoded in a Virasoro field, while conformal symmetry is encoded in an energy-momentum tensor -- a Virasoro field which obeys the additional assumption \eqref{lvpv}.
-Virasoro symmetry is enough for deriving fusion rules, and even the non-trivial factors in conformal blocks, although for convenience we study conformal blocks only under the assumption of conformal symmetry.
+We study the highest-weight representations of the Virasoro algebra, the fields that correspond to states in these representations, and the correlation functions of these fields.
+In particular we derive Ward identities for correlation functions of primary fields, and BPZ equations for correlation functions that involve degenerate fields.
+We decompose correlation functions into conformal blocks, and write crossing symmetry equations.

-In Chapter \ref{seccbm}, we introduce and solve the simplest non-trivial two-dimensional conformal field theories: Liouville theory, generalized minimal models, and A-series minimal models, in that order.
-We define these theories by a few simple assumptions on their spectrums and correlation functions, which uniquely determine these quantities.
+In Chapter \ref{seccbm}, we introduce and solve some of the simplest nontrivial two-dimensional conformal field theories: Liouville theory, generalized minimal models, A-series minimal models, and Runkel--Watts-type theories.
+We define these theories by a few simple assumptions on their spectrums and correlation functions.
 We pay particular attention to the three-point structure constants, whose explicit expressions we derive.
+We study the analytic properties of correlation functions, and find relations between these theories by taking limits in the central charge and/or conformal dimensions.

 In Chapter \ref{secaff}, we introduce extended symmetry algebras, starting with the affine $\hat{\mathfrak{u}}_1$ algebra.
-This not only allows us to study free bosonic theories, but also provides alternative perspectives on Liouville theory -- perspectives which were originally obtained using the Lagrangian approach.
+This not only allows us to study free bosonic theories, but also provides alternative perspectives on Liouville theory.
 We then consider nonabelian affine symmetry algebras, and in particular $\widehat{\mathfrak{sl}}_2$.
-We deduce the definition and solution of the $H_3^+$ model from the KZ-BPZ relation between differential equations satisfied by $\widehat{\mathfrak{sl}}_2$-symmetric and Virasoro-symmetric correlation functions.
+The KZ-BPZ relation between differential equations satisfied by $\widehat{\mathfrak{sl}}_2$-symmetric and Virasoro-symmetric correlation functions leads us to define the $H_3^+$ model from Liouville theory, and allows us to solve it.
 We then consider WZW models, and in particular the $SU_2$ and $\widetilde{SL}_2(\mathbb{R})$ WZW models.